kristianmandrup/red-elements/packages/red-widgets/Readme.md

 The goal is  update the widget tests and include as much test cases as we can for individual components.

+## Lerna project

+*red-widgets* is a lerna package, part of a [lerna](https://lernajs.io/) project.

+The full UI project contains multiple related packages that can be managed as a unit.

+See [Lerna Getting Started](https://lernajs.io/#getting-started) for typical development workflow.

 ## Getting started

 Run the `lerna:update` to ensure all dependency modules are installed, including `@tecla5/red-shared` a Lerna package (part of the Lerna project).